EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 - New Hook candidate Proposal represents the hashes `<governance_hooks_hash><registry_hook_hash><heartbeat_hook_hash><reputation_hook_hash>` of the new Hook to replace an existing Hook.
 - Any valid participant for proposing can submit a Proposal for a new Hook.
 - Proposers must collateralize their Proposal with EVR rewards equivalent to the current moment's reward quota.
+- If proposing to update only one hook or subset of hooks, They should still keep the hashes in above order and place the existing hook hashes for the ones they aren't going to update.
+- Example
 - The hooks that bear the proposed hashes must be deployed to some existing Xahau account.
-- Example
   - If you are willing to suggest a hook change you first have to `setHook` your updated hook code to 4 new accounts.
   - Then get each hook's hook hash (32 bytes as a hex string) using an explorer and construct the hash buffer in hex format in above mentioned order.
     - The total length of the buffer will be 128 bytes (256 characters in hex string).